fl0wo/interview-helper/amazon.md

 <br>

 Q :
-Will I work following AGILE method?
+Will I work following AGILE method? <br>
-How long will it take to me in order to stand-up and get ready to help the dev-team?
+How long will it take to me in order to stand-up and get ready to help the dev-team? <br>
-(setup email account, go abroad etc)
+(setup email account, go abroad etc) <br>
-What I could do in order to succed and get an interest from amazon to continue after the intern?
+What I could do in order to succed and get an interest from amazon to continue after the intern? <br>

 <details>
   <summary>How do I dropdown?</summary>